 Best new cars for greener driving in 2022

 New year, new car.
-Will 2022 be the year for you to finally upgrade?
+With 2022 upon us, is it time to finally upgrade?
 OK, endless consumption isn’t a very responsible way of living, but leasing is a great way to lower your carbon footprint and contribute to reducing carbon emissions.
 The very latest new models are coming to LeasePlan within weeks of their release, so our customers have the opportunity to drive cleaner models that offer improved safety standards as well as on-road connectivity – all at unbeatable prices.

 Check out our list of the top 12 new cars for 2022 (with some options thrown in for good measure).

 The first new Alfa Romeo since the Stelvio Alfa Romeo’s new compact crossover will drive onto streets next year, with early deliveries expected in Europe.
 The Tonale will be the brand’s first electrified model, with a plug-in hybrid powertrain.
 Early specifications intel indicates a 1.3-liter turbo-four engine for the front wheels with two electric motors powering the rear axle, an output of between 190 to 240 horsepower.
 The Tonale takes on the Audi Q3, BMW X1, and Mercedes-Benz GLA.